symfony/symfony/UPGRADE-4.0.md

  * The firewall option `logout_on_user_change` is now always true, which will trigger a logout if the user changes between requests.

+ * Removed the HTTP digest authentication system.
+The `HttpDigestFactory` class has been removed.
+Use another authentication system like `http_basic` instead.

 Serializer
 ----------